HM Prison Glen Parva: History

-The prison today
+The prison

 Glen Parva Prison was a closed Young Offenders Institution and Remand Centre.
 At the time of its closure accommodation was divided into ten residential units each having a mixture of single and double cells.
 All cells had integral sanitation and most had televisions which could be rented by prisoners.

 The Healthcare Centre at Glen Parva had 14 inpatient beds with 24-hour nursing cover.
 Many health services at the prison were provided by Leicestershire Primary Care Trust.

 Education and training provision at Glen Parva was delivered through six skills academies.
 Courses and programmes on offer included Information Technology, Computer Aided Design, Business Studies, Home Economics, Catering, ESOL, Art, Engineering, Carpentry, Barbering, Bricklaying, Painting and Decorating, Forklift Truck Driving, Horticulture, Gardening, Physical Education, Plastics, Laundry, Recycling and Industrial Cleaning.
 The prison also had links with organisations such as The Prince's Trust, Age Concern and National Grid plc to provide employment for Young Offenders on release.

 It was announced towards the end of 2016 that HMP Glen Parva would close and be replaced with a newly built category C adult prison.
-It will be completely demolished and redeveloped with a new built prison on the site.
-The Category C resettlement prison is due to hold 1,680 men.
+It has since been completely demolished and redeveloped, with HMP Fosse Way opening in 2023 on the site.